Corporate Governance and Business Ethics

 Importance and Mission

-PTTEP believes business sustainability will enable the Company to achieve its vision of becoming the Energy Partner of Choice.
-Such demands the appropriate creation of value for all stakeholders and the fostering of mutual growth.
-With this belief, the Company lays out the sustainability framework as a common working approach.
-The framework is geared towards the status of High Performance Organization (HPO); Governance, Risk Management and Compliance (GRC); and Stakeholder Value Creation (SVC).
-In other words, it outlines the path for PTTEP to become a "Smart, Good and Responsible" citizen.
+PTTEP believes that business guided by PTTEP's sustainability framework will enable the Company to achieve its vision of becoming the Energy Partner of Choice with conducting our business with responsibility and resilience in response to energy transition while aiming to create sustainable values to for all stakeholders.
+With this belief, the Company lays out the sustainability framework as a common working approach which comprising 3 key components: High Performance Organization (HPO), Governance, Risk Management, and Compliance (GRC), and Sustainable Value Creation (SVC).

 Governance, Risk Management and Compliance (GRC)